 Frequently asked questions

-Firebase Test Lab offers free quotas for testing on devices and for using Cloud APIs.
+Firebase Test Lab offers no-cost quotas for testing on devices and for using Cloud APIs.
 Note that the testing quota uses the standard Firebase pricing plan, while the Cloud API quotas do not.

 Cloud Testing API quota